-We’re a couple of weeks into classes, and your students have been sorting through the syllabi to understand course requirements, doing their homework, and participating in class.
-They are probably also realizing – perhaps with dismay or alarm – that a college workload is different than high school level work.
-The volume of work is much greater – maybe reading a whole English novel or lengthy chapters of science texts in the course of just a few days.
+They are probably also realizing – perhaps with dismay or alarm – that a college workload is different than a high school workload.
+The volume of work can seem daunting – maybe reading a whole English novel or lengthy chapters of science texts in the course of just a few days.
 Your student may feel that in the first few weeks of college level math, they’ve covered what took their high school math teacher an entire year to teach.
 And now all the material is new, with no reference points to look back on.

 It’s at this time that a new student’s confidence can begin to be shaky.
 So, how do you help mentor your student as he/she begins to navigate the classroom and interact with professors?

 This is a great place to start: Christy Buchanan, Associate Dean for Academic Advising, put together a list of her Top 10 Things That Academically Successful Students Do.
 Dean Buchanan has been a member of the faculty in the psychology department for many years and so she has seen a lot of students.
-This advice is solid.
+This advice is as solid as it comes.

 Encourage your student is to take his/her academic temperature early and often.
 “Do I understand the course material?
 Am I getting it?
 Am I succeeding?”
 And if the answer to any of those questions is “no,” then the student needs to take control of the situation and get assistance.

 Assistance can come in many forms: going to the professor’s office hours (regularly scheduled hours each week when the professor will be in his/her office) to go over course material and ask deeper questions; making an appointment at the Learning Assistance Center for tutoring or suggestions on how to study better, or at the Writing Center for help on papers or the Math Center for math help; talking to other students in the class to form a study group.